justgrossi/Projects/3.Energy_Consumption_Prediction/description.md

 It suggests avenues for future research, advocating for expanded datasets, feature refinement, and exploring behavioural changes during significant events like the COVID-19 pandemic.

-Models are evaluated considering a wide range of metrics such as R.M.S.E., M.A.E., R2 and M.S.E.
+Models are evaluated considering a wide range of metrics such as R.M.S.E., M.A.E., R squared and M.S.E.

 Overall, this research aims to deepen insights into energy consumption patterns, presenting KNN as a valuable model for effective energy management and planning.